Chemistry, MS

 Applicants must comply with university procedures for admission to the degree program.
 Incomplete applications will not be considered.
 Persons seeking admission to the MS Program in Chemistry should first contact the program faculty and identify a faculty member willing to serve as the graduate advisor.
 Applicants will not be admitted to the program without a graduate advisor.
 Persons seeking admission to the MS Program in Chemistry should consult the Admissions section of this catalog for university requirements for admission.
 In addition to the documents required by the Office of Recruitment and Admissions, applicants must submit GRE general test scores, an essay of at least 300 words describing their educational and career interests, goals, and challenges, and three letters of evaluation from persons knowledgeable about their potential for success in graduate studies.
 Applicants may optionally submit other relevant materials, e.g., copies of published works or reports of past scientific research.
 All materials submitted will be considered.
 Applicants who already hold an earned graduate degree from a regionally accredited university need not submit GRE scores.
 The applicant will be notified by letter of acceptance or rejection.

 Students accepted to the degree program in chemistry are generally expected to enter the program with an undergraduate degree in chemistry.
 Students accepted to the degree program with insufficient background in chemistry will be required to take undergraduate or graduate prerequisite courses prescribed by their advisory committees.
-These courses may or may not apply towards the total required for completion of the master’s degree.
+These courses may or may not apply toward the total required for completion of the master’s degree.

 Program Requirements